Linda (Linda) Sanchez (D-USH38)

 Sanchez attended the University of California, Berkeley, where she earned a BA in Spanish literature with an emphasis in bilingual education in 1991.
 After working her way through school as a bilingual aide and an ESL instructor, she went on to earn a law degree from the University of California, Los Angeles, in 1995.

-Sanchez and her husband James are the proud parents of Joaquin, born in 2009.
+Sanchez is the proud mom of Joaquin, born in 2009.
 She is only the eighth woman in history to give birth while serving in Congress.
-They live with their dog Scully.
+They live with their dog, Scully.